A McKay correspondence for reflection groups: Introduction

-In order to show that $\Abar$ is an endomorphism ring, we first view $A$ as a CM-module over the (noncommutative) ring $T*H$ and will use the functor coming from a standard recollement.
+In order to show that $\Abar$ is an endomorphism ring, we first view $A$ as a CM-module over the (noncommutative) ring $S^\Gamma*H$ and will use the functor coming from a standard recollement.
 For this part we will need that $G$ is a \emph{true reflection group}, that is, generated by reflections of order $2$.
-Then clearly $H \cong \mu_2$.
-In order to use the recollement, we consider more generally a regular ring $R$, a nonzero $f \in R$, and define the path algebra
+Then clearly $H \cong \mu_2$. \\